Murders of Julie and Robin Kerry

-The rapes and murders of Julie and Robin Kerry occurred on April 5, 1991, on the Chain of Rocks Bridge over the Mississippi River in St. Louis, Missouri.
+The murders of Julie and Robin Kerry occurred on April 5, 1991, on the Chain of Rocks Bridge over the Mississippi River in St. Louis, Missouri.
 The two sisters were raped and then murdered by a group of four males, who also attempted to murder the sisters' cousin.

-Marlin A. Gray (September 29, 1967 – October 26, 2005) was convicted of aiding and abetting and was executed by the U.S. state of Missouri by lethal injection.
-His conviction was for being a part of the group of four men involved in the murders.
-Gray continued to protest his innocence saying that although he was at the bridge at the time, he was smoking cannabis in a nearby car.
-On December 9, 1992, Gray was convicted of aiding and abetting and was executed on October 26, 2005.
-He maintained his innocence to the end.
+On December 9, 1992, Marlin A. Gray (September 29, 1967 – October 26, 2005) was convicted of aiding and abetting for being a part of the group of four men involved in the murders.
+He was executed on October 26, 2005, by the U.S. state of Missouri by lethal injection.
+He maintained his innocence to the end, saying that although he was at the bridge at the time, he was smoking cannabis in a nearby car.
 In 2017, DNA evidence proved he was an active participant in the crimes.

-The events of April 4–5, 1991
+Events of April 4–5, 1991

 On the night of April 4/morning of April 5, 20-year-old Julie Kerry, 19-year-old Robin Kerry, and their 19-year-old cousin, Thomas Cummins, were on the Chain of Rocks Bridge over the Mississippi River.
 Gray, Antonio Richardson, Reginald Clemons, and Daniel Winfrey went to the bridge that night together.
 The two groups, who did not know each other, had a brief conversation.
 Gray showed the other group how to climb down a manhole cover on the bridge down to the pier.
 Then the two groups separated.

-The prosecution's version of the events
+Prosecution's version of the events

 According to testimony offered on behalf of the prosecution, several minutes later the group of four men decided to rob the three, with Winfrey testifying that Gray said he "felt like hurting somebody."
 They returned and Gray told Cummins that "This is a robbery.
 Get down on the ground."
 The two girls were grabbed and held on the ground.
 Richardson held Julie down while Clemons raped her and then the two swapped positions.
 Gray, Richardson, and Clemons then alternately raped Robin and Julie.
 Cummins was then robbed of his wallet, wristwatch, cash, and keys, and the three victims were forced down the manhole cover to the concrete pier.
 The two Kerry sisters then were pushed, and Cummins jumped as instructed.
 Medical witnesses testified that Cummins and Julie Kerry survived the 48 ft fall to the water below.
 Cummins testified that after surfacing, the current pulled him over to Julie, but then she drifted off after he began to drown.
 Cummins swam to shore and survived.
 The body of Julie Kerry was found three weeks later near Caruthersville, Missouri; the body of Robin Kerry was not found.